maxim-grishaev/k-hotels/README.md

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `yarn build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## `yarn test`

+Launches the test runner in the interactive watch mode.
+With CI=1 it runs in normal mode, so same command used in CI.

+## `yarn lint` / `yarn fmt`

+Runs the linter to check for any linting errors.
+`fmt` also applies autofixes and formats the code with prettier.